Get Matched With Health Admin Colleges

 Salary and Career Outlook

 All signs point to a solid career in hospice administration.
-At the entry level, a hospice administrator can expect to earn an average salary of $80,000 per year, though that total accounts for bonuses, overtime, and tips.
-Administrators with 5-10 years of experience can expect to receive a slight bump in pay—an average of $83-$87k per year.
+A hospice administrator could expect an average salary of $110,680 in 2023, though that total accounts for bonuses, overtime, and tips.
+Some may earn significantly less if they work in more rural areas, while others can make much more.
+Administrators with 5-10 years of experience can also expect to receive a bump in pay.